Pilot's Handbook of Aeronautical Knowledge

 Flight Calculations

 Each question asks that you locate one or more 'X' values.
-Note these at the top of your scratch-paper.
+Note these on your scratch-paper.
 There may be additional 'X' values that you will need to identify along the way to solve the variables required by the question.

 GIVEN: